Hydrogen embrittlement

 Hydrogen embrittlement (HE), also known as hydrogen-assisted cracking or hydrogen-induced cracking (HIC), is a reduction in the ductility of a metal due to absorbed hydrogen.
 Hydrogen atoms are small and can permeate solid metals.
 Once absorbed, hydrogen lowers the stress required for cracks in the metal to initiate and propagate, resulting in embrittlement.
 Hydrogen embrittlement occurs in steels, as well as in iron, nickel, titanium, cobalt, and their alloys.
-Copper, aluminium, and stainless steels are less susceptible to hydrogen embrittlement.
+Copper, aluminium, and stainless steels are generally less susceptible.

 The essential facts about the nature of hydrogen embrittlement have been known since the 19th century.

 Hydrogen embrittlement is maximised at around room temperature in steels, and most metals are relatively immune to hydrogen embrittlement at temperatures above 150 °C. Hydrogen embrittlement requires the presence of both atomic ("diffusible") hydrogen and a mechanical stress to induce crack growth, although that stress may be applied or residual.
 Hydrogen embrittlement increases at lower strain rates.
 In general, higher-strength steels are more susceptible to hydrogen embrittlement than mid-strength steels.

 Metals can be exposed to hydrogen from two types of sources: gaseous dihydrogen and atomic hydrogen chemically generated at the metal surface.
 Atomic hydrogen dissolves quickly into the metal at room temperature and leads to embrittlement.
 Gaseous dihydrogen is found in pressure vessels and pipelines.
 Electrochemical sources of hydrogen include acids (as may be encountered during pickling, etching, or cleaning), corrosion (typically due to aqueous corrosion or cathodic protection), and electroplating.
-Hydrogen can be introduced into the metal during manufacturing by the presence of moisture during welding or while the metal is molten.
+Hydrogen can also be introduced during manufacturing by the presence of moisture during welding or while the metal is molten.
 The most common causes of failure in practice are poorly controlled electroplating or damp welding rods.

-Hydrogen embrittlement as a term can be used to refer specifically to the embrittlement that occurs in steels and similar metals at relatively low hydrogen concentrations, or it can be used to encompass all embrittling effects that hydrogen has on metals.
-These broader embrittling effects include hydride formation, which occurs in titanium and vanadium but not in steels, and hydrogen-induced blistering, which only occurs at high hydrogen concentrations and does not require the presence of stress.
-However, hydrogen embrittlement is almost always distinguished from high temperature hydrogen attack (HTHA), which occurs in steels at temperatures above 204 °C and involves the formation of methane pockets.
-The mechanisms (there are many) by which hydrogen causes embrittlement in steels are not comprehensively understood and continue to be explored and studied.
+Hydrogen embrittlement as a term can be used either specifically for embrittlement in steels and similar metals at relatively low hydrogen concentrations, or more broadly to encompass all embrittling effects that hydrogen has on metals.
+These broader effects include hydride formation, which occurs in titanium and vanadium but not in steels, and hydrogen-induced blistering, which generally occurs at high hydrogen concentrations and does not require the presence of stress.
+However, hydrogen embrittlement is usually distinguished from high temperature hydrogen attack (HTHA), which occurs in steels at temperatures above 204 °C and involves the formation of methane pockets.
+The mechanisms by which hydrogen causes embrittlement in steels are not comprehensively understood and continue to be actively investigated.

+Hydrogen-related degradation is also a significant concern in large energy systems, particularly in hydrogen-cooled turbogenerators, where prolonged exposure to hydrogen atmospheres may influence the structural integrity of rotor steels and associated components.